cypress-io/cypress-documentation/content/guides/references/troubleshooting.md

 ### Edit the installed Cypress code

-The installed Test Runner comes with the fully transpiled, unobfuscated JavaScript source code that you can hack on.
-You might want to directly modify the installed Test Runner code to:
+The installed application comes with the fully transpiled, unobfuscated JavaScript source code that you can hack on.
+You might want to directly modify the installed app code to:

 - investigate a hard to recreate bug that happens on your machine
 - change the run-time behavior of Cypress before opening a pull request